 While whiskey enthusiasm is growing in popularity, the average consumer still appreciates their “brown liquor” in a mixed drink or cocktail.
 More often than not, you’ll find Jack Daniel’s Old No. 7 (80-proof Tennessee Whiskey), Crown Royal Deluxe (80-proof blended Canadian Whiskey), Jim Beam “White Label” (80-proof traditional KSBW), or Maker’s Mark (90-proof wheated KSBW) in a basic cocktail (Old Fashioned, Manhattan, etc.), mixed with cola or ginger ale, or maybe just as simple shooters.
 For the majority of these folks a simple substitution of Wild Turkey 81-proof KSBW should work perfectly.
 Maker’s Mark fans may appreciate Russell’s Reserve 10-year even more.

-For the casual drinker that appreciates a bolder or spicier cocktail, I highly recommend Wild Turkey 101 or Wild Turkey 101 Rye.
+For the casual drinker that prefers a bolder or spicier cocktail, I highly recommend Wild Turkey 101 or Wild Turkey 101 Rye.
 If bold and sweet is preferred, go with WT 101.
 If bold and spicy is the goal, go with WT 101 Rye.
 Either way I guarantee you’ll have a winner.

 The Casual Whiskey Sipper